 To help Singapore achieve her goal in the ‘Year Towards Zero Waste’, we at Secondsguru launched our series of Zero Waste Bootcamps (ZWBs) in 2019.
 Aiming to encourage environmental stewardship, our bootcamps 18-30 year old youth in Singapore with knowledge and skills on ways to embrace zero waste lifestyles, so that they, in turn, become change makers and help their communities move towards a lower-waste lifestyle.

-As we gear up for our 3rd edition of Zero Waste Bootcamp (ZWB #3) on Saturday, August 31, 2019, (Keen to register?
-Sign up here!) we’d like to share with you the story of Food Fighters SG – the group that won ZWB #1 and their ‘fight till the last bite’ to create awareness on food wastage and ways to reduce it.
+As we gear up for our 3rd edition of Zero Waste Bootcamp (ZWB #3) on Saturday, August 31, 2019, (UPDATE!
+5th edition details here and sign up here!) we’d like to share with you the story of Food Fighters SG – the group that won ZWB #1 and their ‘fight till the last bite’ to create awareness on food wastage and ways to reduce it.

 Introduction | “Meeting someone with the same mindset as you is rare” – Unknown

 Food Fighters SG is a team of four – Candice Goh, Haylee Han, Pauline Bureau and Steffie Ong – that formulated for ZWB #1 and decided to tackle the issue of food waste in its bootcamp action plan.
 Their 8-week roll-out focused on education, featured food rescue visits in Singapore’s wet-markets, and even involved canvassing for a community fridge.

 Candice started her low waste journey in 2018, documenting simple zero waste hacks/ reviews on social media @little.ways.
 She spends her time at Swapaholic organizing fashion swap parties to encourage others to declutter and refresh their wardrobes, while being kind to our environment.